aryanparab/SinbadAI/README.md

-# 🧞‍♂️ Sinbad AI
+# 🧞‍♂️ Shadow Council - Powered by Sinbad AI

-**Sinbad AI** is an interactive story-based adventure game powered by AI.
+**Shadow Council** is an interactive story-based adventure game powered by AI.
 Players enter the name of any world (e.g., *Jurassic Park*, *One Piece*), and the AI generates a game universe with lore, characters, and dynamic storylines.
 The user plays as **Sinbad**, making choices in AI-generated scenes that shape the journey.

 ---